-Our most transcendent expectations for technology along with our most common objections and dystopian fears have for centuries been fuelled by the imaginations and visions of writers, film-makers, musicians and artists working in popular cultural idioms.
-In this lesson, we … READ MORE
+No Title No Description Our most transcendent expectations for technology along with our most common objections and dystopian fears have for centuries been fuelled by the imaginations and visions of writers, film-makers, musicians and artists working in popular cultural idioms. … READ MORE

-Contemporary media technologies such as satellite television and the Internet have created a constant flow of transnational images that connect audiences worldwide.
-And through the consumption of these images new audiences start to demand the lifestyle products of the West.
-People everywhere … READ MORE
+West and the Rest West and the Rest Contemporary media technologies such as satellite television and the Internet have created a constant flow of transnational images that connect audiences worldwide.
+And through the consumption of these images, new audiences start to demand … READ MORE

-Media are resources which many of us drawn upon when formulating our sense of self and modes of expression and the ubiquity of Western popular media means that they are significantly entwined with people’s sense and understanding of gender and … READ MORE
+Gender and Sexuality Gender and Sexuality Media are resources which many of us drawn upon when formulating our sense of self and modes of expression and the ubiquity of Western popular media means that they are significantly entwined with people’s … READ MORE

-Members of a subculture—punks, goths, b-boys, etc.— distinguish themselves from the dominant culture through shared styles of dress, taste in music, leisure practices and modes of media consumption.
-And since the 1970s, critical cultural theory has argued that subcultures … READ MORE
+Subcultures Subcultures Members of a subculture—punks, goths, b-boys, etc.— distinguish themselves from the dominant culture through shared styles of dress, taste in music, leisure practices and modes of media consumption.
+And since the 1970s, critical cultural theory has argued that … READ MORE

 The mainstream is a value-laden category that frequently derives its meaning in association with its multiple corollaries such as counter-culture, subculture, underground, indie, folk, alternative, experimental and avant-garde.
 In this lesson, we problematise our perceptions of mainstream culture and examine … READ MORE

-What makes something qualify as art?
+No Title No Description What makes something qualify as art?
 Is beauty really in the eye of the beholder or are there certain ‘universal’ qualities we find beautiful?
-These questions are central to the branch of philosophy we call aesthetics.
-In this lesson, you … READ MORE
+These questions are central to the branch of philosophy we call aesthetics. … READ MORE

 In this lesson, we will take a look at an intellectual movement from the mid-twentieth century called poststructuralism.
 Like postmodernism, poststructuralism is a critique of the movement that came before it, structuralism.
 Taking issue with operations of power such as … READ MORE